sokkphoto/qc/TrendGridMR/trendgrid_mr.md

 ## To Do

+- test grid direction (eurchf, only short, 2021)

+- test - grid direction on 2021-04-06 (ema's)
+- test - why entry with gridspace + price -> worse perf

++ fix total PL calc

-- entry - n x ATR above/below fast EMA. try with 2x
++ entry - n x ATR above/below fast EMA. try with 2x

 + remove pip conversions for JPY, HUF, INR
 + profit-target and unrealized-pl-stop to use ATR units